-Embassy, as the sole stockholder of PHC prior to the Distribution, has adopted the PHC Nonmanagement Directors Stock Incentive Plan (the "PHC Nonmanagement Directors Incentive Plan").
-The PHC Nonmanagement Directors Incentive Plan is being submitted for ratification by the Promus shareholders as one of the Distribution Proposals.
-Under the PHC Nonmanagement Directors Incentive Plan, each nonmanagement director will automatically receive 50% of his annual director fees in PHC Common Stock (and the director may further elect to receive the remaining 50% of fees in PHC Common Stock) starting with fees for the year of service commencing with the PHC annual stockholders meeting in 1996.
+Embassy, as the sole stockholder of PHC prior to the Distribution, has adopted the PHC Nonmanagement Directors Stock Incentive Plan.
+The PHC Nonmanagement Directors Stock Incentive Plan is being submitted for ratification by the Promus shareholders as one of the Distribution Proposals.
+Under the PHC Nonmanagement Directors Stock Incentive Plan, each nonmanagement director will automatically receive 50% of his annual director fees in PHC Common Stock (and the director may further elect to receive the remaining 50% of fees in PHC Common Stock) starting with fees for the year of service commencing with the PHC annual stockholders meeting in 1996.
 The grants would be made every three months (the "three month grant period"), starting with the August 1, 1996 grant date.
-Each grant for a three month grant period will be an amount of stock, valued on the grant date, equal in value to 50% of fees in stock).
+Each grant for a three month grant period will be an amount of stock, valued on the grant date, equal in value to 50% of the fees that the director earned during the previous three month grant period (or 100% of the fees if the director elected to receive the remaining 50% of fees in stock).
 The share value will be the average of the high and low price of the PHC Common Stock based upon its consolidated trading as generally reported for the principal securities exchange on which the PHC Common Stock is listed.
 The shares that are granted cannot be disposed of for six months after the grant.